 Ula Webber and Stuart Overington, supported by Alan Boxer will lead dynamic singing workshops exploring a range of singing styles and genres, and there will be a chance to perform with your group in the end of day performance slot and to busk acapella during the lunch hour.

-Come and join us in May 2020 for ChoirWorx2020, our 2nd Westcountry Singing Festival, of Community Choirs, at the stunning new performance space ‘The Venue’ in Uffculme for workshops, choir performances and musical fun!
+Come and join us in May 2021 for ChoirWorx, our 2nd West Country Singing Festival, at the stunning new performance space ‘The Venue’ in Uffculme for workshops, choir performances and musical fun!

 Building on running 12 years of Summer Music Festivals, this event is for singers and choirs from everywhere to come along and learn something uniquely different led by Ula Webber and Stuart Overington.
 This will be a unique and entertaining experience.
 Crossing boundaries between styles and cultures, and, performance, composition, improvisation, education, and entertainment!